Most Americans are not willing or able to use an app tracking coronavirus infections. That’s a problem for Big Tech’s plan to slow the pandemic.

 Which institution produces the apps — be they tech companies, universities or public health officials — could also prove crucial to public acceptance.

-Elementary schoolteacher Tom Melaniff, 56, a Democrat who lives in Long Island, near the pandemic’s U.S. epicenter, knows “tons of people” who have gotten sick from covid-19, yet he said he would be reluctant to use an app developed by major tech companies because “they have too much information.”
+Elementary school teacher Tom Melaniff, 56, a Democrat who lives in Long Island, near the pandemic’s U.S. epicenter, knows “tons of people” who have gotten sick from covid-19, yet he said he would be reluctant to use an app developed by major tech companies because “they have too much information.”

-Melaniff’s opposition to using such apps softens if they are designed by major universities, especially ones with top-notch reputations such as the Massachusetts Institute of Technology, which is developing one of the apps.
+Melaniff’s opposition to using such apps softens if they are designed by major universities, especially those with top-notch reputations such as the Massachusetts Institute of Technology, which is developing one of the apps.

 “It might be a different story” with a university project, Melaniff said.
 “Tech companies, no way.”